-- This service is commissioned on a Gwent-wide basis to ensure a geographical spread of pharmacies providing the service across the Health Board's area. - Two pharmacies are commissioned to provide this service. - All 15 pharmacies confirmed that they have sufficient capacity within their existing premises and staffing levels to manage an increase in demand for the services they provide.
+- This service is commissioned on a Gwent-wide basis to ensure a geographical spread of pharmacies providing the service across the Health Board's area. - One pharmacy is commissioned to provide this service. - All 15 pharmacies confirmed that they have sufficient capacity within their existing premises and staffing levels to manage an increase in demand for the services they provide.